If you want to learn of the best evidence-based diet to lose fat, then you need to read this article.

 Carb (whatever is left over): 2,210 calories – 680 calories protein – 612 calories fat = 918 calories of carbs (918 calories / 4 = 230g carbs since carbs has 4 calories per gram).

 So, the individual above would need roughly 170g protein, 68g fat, and 230g carbs which totals to around 2,200 calories per day.
 Voila!

 Now that you’ve learned the basics regarding setting up and optimizing your diet for fat loss, let’s take a look at what a typical day of eating at a calorie deficit looks like for me.

-The Main Goals of My Diet
+The Main Goals

 So before we get started with the first meal, here are the main goals I try to achieve with my diet (which you should strive to achieve as well):

 Goal 1: Hit my calorie and macronutrient goals.

 This is what I previously discussed, and currently my main focus is to intake roughly 2,300 calories and around 165g of protein a day.
 The amount of fats and carbs I intake vary but are within the recommendations I previously went through.